 What is salt? ( children's answers )

-Correctly.
-Salt is the only mineral stone used by man for food, in a "natural" form - without processing.
-In nature, salt occurs in the form of the mineral halite - rock salt. (showing a picture )
+Right.
+Salt is the only mineral stone used by humans for food, in its “natural” form - without processing.
+In nature, salt occurs in the form of the mineral halite, rock salt. (showing a picture )

-To learn more about salt and answer the letter of aliens, we will conduct experiments.
+To learn more about salt and answer the aliens’ letter, let’s conduct experiments.

 3.-What does it taste like? (salty, bitter, sour )

-4.-Let's blow on the salt and see what happens?particles of salt scatter - loose salt.
+4.-Let's blow on the salt and see what happens?The salt particles fly apart - the salt is free-flowing.

-6.-And if you pour a lot of water, what now? (salt dissolved)
+6.-And if you pour a lot of water, what now? (salt has dissolved)

-Here, the water evaporated, but the salt remained.
+Now, the water has evaporated, but the salt remains.
 This means that salt dissolves in water, but does not evaporate.

-8.- We take a raw egg, 2 glasses of water, in the first glass there is clean water, and in the second it is very, very salty.
+8.- Take a raw egg, 2 glasses of water, the first glass contains clean water, and the second glass contains very, very salty water.

-1. Put a raw egg in a glass of clean water - the egg will sink to the bottom of the glass.
+1. Place a raw egg in a glass of clean water - the egg will sink to the bottom of the glass.

-2. Dip the egg into a glass of salt water - the egg will float on the surface of the water.
+2. Place the egg in a glass of salted water - the egg will float on the surface of the water.

 Salt increases the density of water.
-The more salt in the water, the more difficult it is to drown in it.
-In the famous Dead Sea, the water is so salty that a person without any effort can lie on its surface without fear of drowning.
+The more salt there is in the water, the more difficult it is to drown in it.
+In the famous Dead Sea, the water is so salty that a person can lie on its surface without any effort, without fear of drowning.

 And they ran on the spot.

-Now let's play the game "Tell the word"
+Now let's play the game "Say the Word"

 Salt has no... smell.

-If you inflate on salt, then particles of saltscatter meaning salt... loose
+If you inflate on salt, then salt particlesscatter , means salt-….. loose

 Salt makes water...denser.

-Here, guys, we have found out many properties of salt, I will definitely write an answer to the letter of aliens.
-And now the most interesting thing, we will draw a space landscape with salt and pva glue as a keepsake, and also send it by letter.
+Well, guys, we have found out many properties of salt, I will definitely write a response to the aliens’ letter.
+And now the most interesting thing is that we will draw a space landscape with salt and PVA glue as a souvenir for them, and we will also send it by letter.

-Drawing according to the plan. space landscape .
+Drawing according to the plan diagram.
+Space landscape .

-Pour on top, not necessarily trying to get on the glue.
-When shaking off, the salt will still remain on the lines of the drawing..
+Sprinkle on top, without necessarily trying to get on the glue.
+When shaken off, the salt will still remain on the lines of the drawing..

-Gently shake off excess by tilting the sheet and lightly tapping it from the back.
-We remove excess salt from the table in a bucket.
+Gently shake off the excess by tilting the sheet and lightly tapping it on the back side.
+We remove excess salt from the table into a bucket.

-We take watercolor paints, a brush and start the creative process
+Take watercolor paints, a brush and begin the creative process

-- What did you learn in the lab today?about the properties of salt)
+- What did you learn about in the laboratory today?(about the properties of salt)

 Guys, salt is necessary for all people.
-If the food is unsalted, it is completely tasteless, fresh.
+If the food is unsalted, it is completely tasteless and bland.
 Salt is good for humans if used in moderation.

 Subject: Water and sunflower oil.

-Target: Improving children's understanding of the various properties of water,learn about the properties of oils
+Target: Improving children's understanding of the various properties of water,introduce the properties of oil

 Tasks: